TimAstier/react-roguelike/README.md

 - [x] Move with arrow keys
 - [x] Smooth move animation
 - [x] Add Redux to the project
-- [x] Fix bug when changing direction towards a wall
 - [x] Add Prettier
+- [x] Live demo with auto-deploy when merge into master
 - [ ] Add CONRIBUTING.md and all-contributors
 - [ ] Investiage the use of game loop and frames
 - [ ] Debounce keypress handler
-- [ ] Live demo with auto-deploy when merge into master
 - [ ] Fixed viewport and moving background
 - [ ] Fog of war
 - [ ] Walls